Harvard-University-iCommons/canvas-live-events-splunk/README.md

 When the deployment is complete, the CLI will print the URL corresponding to your SQS queue.
 You can use this URL to configure Canvas Live Events.

+## Configure Canvas Live Events

+Log into your Canvas instance as a root-level administrator and choose the "Data Services" option in the root account navigation menu.
+Click the `+ Add` button to create a new event subscription, choose the SQS delivery method, and enter the URL of the queue that you created in the previous step.

+Now you can choose which Canvas events you want to send to Splunk.
+To receieve pageview events, select the "Asset" events.
+Save the subscrption, and in a few minutes you should start to receive events in your SQS queue.
+The Lambda function you created above will automatically process the events in the queue and send them to Splunk.

+## Future directions

+This SAM application uses Lambda environment variables to configure the Splunk HEC URL and token.
+You may wish to use AWS Secrets Manager to store these values in a secure location; see the [AWS Secrets Manager documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) for more information.
+You would need to modify the Lambda function code to retrieve these values from Secrets Manager at runtime instead of getting them from the environment variables.

 ## Cleanup

 To delete the sample application that you created, use the AWS CLI.
 Assuming you used your project name for the stack name, you can run the following: